A study conducted by researchers at the University of Toronto highlights the enormous damage that can be caused by common teeth whitening agents.

 In this research we wanted to further understand the impact on the enamel itself and deep within the pulp.Laurent Bozec

 Prior to this study, Bozec looked at the effect of using hydrogen peroxide in root canal treatment.
-On that occasion he found that it was causing collagen damage locally.
+On that occasion he discovered that he was causing collagen damage locally.
 This led him to investigate how the peroxide contained in tooth whiteners penetrates through the enamel and dentin before reaching the dental pulp.
-And he checked what damage it can cause along the way.
+And he has verified what damage he can cause along the way.

 The study found that the loss of enamel protein content leads to greater penetration of the whitening agent into the tooth and can lead to increased dental pulp cell mortality.